 Insects are one of the most populous forms of animal life on earth.
-However, only a small number of insects are a potential threat to turfgrass at some point in their life cycle.
-Turfgrass insects can be somewhat cyclical, and population levels depend on a number of factors, including weather, suitable food sources, desirable habitat and predators.
+However, only a small number of insects are a potential threat to turfgrasses at some point in their life cycle.
+Turfgrass insects can be somewhat cyclical, and population levels depend on several factors, including weather, suitable food sources, desirable habitat and predators.

 A healthy, growing plant is the best defense against turfgrass pests.
 Many plants become more susceptible to pests if they are stressed.
-Following good turf management practices with mowing, proper watering, fertility, aeration, thatch control and overall sanitation (leaf litter, mulches and other debris) produces good, healthy, dense turf that is pest-resistant.
+Following good turf management practices with proper mowing, watering, fertility, aeration, thatch control and overall sanitation (by removal of leaf litter, mulches and other debris) produces good, healthy, dense turf that is pest-resistant.

-Turfgrass damage is usually not observed until the numbers of an insect species reach a threshold level.
+Turfgrass damage is usually not observed until an insect species population reaches a threshold level.
 Insects may always be present but not always at damaging levels.
-For example, a homeowner would not need to treat if only one or two white grubs should be found while doing yard work.
-However, if the homeowner peels back dead sod and finds more than five white grubs per square foot, then treatment is called for.
+For example, if you were to find only one or two white grubs while doing yard work, treatment would not be needed.
+However, if you peel back dead sod and find more than five white grubs per square foot, then treatment is called for.

-Turfgrass pests cannot be controlled over long periods of time solely through the use of pesticides.
-A properly designed integrated pest- management system will not only maintain control of existing pests but will also help prevent reoccurrence of these pests and the possibility of new outbreaks.
+Turfgrass pests cannot be controlled for long periods solely through the use of pesticides.
+A properly designed integrated pest management program will not only maintain control of existing pests but will also help prevent reoccurrence of these pests and the possibility of new outbreaks.
 Plan for possible pest problems before you plant.
-Keep records of problems in your lawn and talk to neighbors about pest problems they have experienced.
+Keep records of problems in your lawn, and talk to neighbors about pest problems they have experienced.

-The following is a list of the more common turfgrass insect pests in Missouri.
+The more common turfgrass insect pests in Missouri are described below.

 - White grubs

 White grubs are the primary insect problem many homeowners face annually.
 Damage is usually noticed in late July to early August.
 Damage from the previous year's generation can occur in mid-May.
-Small or large patches of dead or dying grass will have roots pruned so that sod can be pulled up or rolled back like a loose carpet.
+Small or large patches of dead or dying grass will have roots pruned, resulting in sod that can be pulled up or rolled back like a loose carpet.
 Numerous C-shaped, whitish larvae with brown heads will lie in the upper soil directly below the dead sod.
-Animals, such as skunks or birds digging for grubs, can cause additional related turfgrass damage.
+Animals such as skunks or birds digging for grubs can cause additional related turfgrass damage.
 Adults are scarab beetles, including billbugs, black turfgrass ataenius beetle, green June beetle, Japanese beetle, masked chafer and May/June beetle.
-Identification of white grub species can be made by: time of the year the grub is present, size of the grub and raster patterns on the grub's abdomen.
+Identification of white grub species can be made based on the time of the year the grub is present, size of the grub, and raster patterns on the grub's abdomen.

-Damaged by billbugs can be confused with drought, disease, chinch bugs or white grubs.
-Billbug injury creates spotty, dead turf patches that are easily pulled up with the stems breaking off at the crown.
-The stems are hollowed out or filled with a light brown frass.
+Damage by billbugs can be confused with that caused by drought, disease, chinch bugs or white grubs.
+Billbug injury creates spotty, dead turf patches that are easily pulled up, with the stems breaking off at the crown.
+The stems are hollowed out or filled with a light brown frass (dry insect waste).
 The best time to control billbugs is in May, to kill overwintering adults before they lay eggs.

 - Green June beetle

-The feeding activity of these grubs rarely causes severe turf damage.
-Rather, the damage to a lawn generally is mechanical.
-The grubs burrow in and out of the turf, which produces mounds.
+The feeding activity of green June beetle grubs rarely causes severe turf damage.
+Instead, the damage they cause to a lawn generally is mechanical.
+The grubs burrow in and out of the turf, producing mounds.
 These beetles are attracted to soils with high organic content; the decaying organic matter is the primary food for the grubs.

 - Japanese beetle

-These beetles are now considered a threat in Missouri, where they have been found in most counties of the state.
-Adult beetles are known to feed on approximately 400 ornamental host plants.
-Grubs feed on roots of turfgrasses causing a wilting appearance and gradual thinning.
+Japanese beetles are now considered a threat in Missouri, where they have been found in most counties of the state.
+Adult beetles are known to feed on about 400 ornamental host plants.
+Grubs feed on roots of turfgrasses, causing a wilting appearance and gradual thinning.
 Dead turf sod can be rolled back under heavy infestations.
-Adult beetles can damage leaves of both turf and ornamentals.
-White grubs should be treated in the first or second instar during July and August.
+Adult beetles can damage leaves of turf and ornamentals.
+White grubs should be treated in the first or second developmental stage during July and August.